COVID-19 Testing

 NEGATIVE

 A negative test result means that virus particles were not present in the specimen in sufficient quantities to be detected.
 However, a negative result does not exclude the possibility of COVID-19 infection.
-If you have been exposed to COVID-19, wear a mask and if you develop any symptoms, self-isolate as described in the link below.
+If you have been exposed to COVID-19, wear a mask and if you develop any symptoms, follow isolation guidelines from the CDC.

 Regardless of your test result, your healthcare provider will provide additional instructions as they apply to your circumstances.